magnuschatt/busbus/README.md

 * GT / GTE
 * LT / GTE

-Operators work with strings, numbers, and dates, no matter where they in the JSON (e.g. object in array in object in array).
+Operators work with strings, numbers, and dates, no matter where they are in the JSON (e.g. object in array in object in array).

 Under the hood a PostgreSQL database-function is dynamically created for